FrankOyugi/Data-Professionals-Power-bi-Project/README.md

 # Data-Professionals-Power-bi-Project
-This is a power i project that breaks down responses from a data professionals survey
+This is a power bi project that breaks down responses from a data professionals survey.
+The pbix file above contains the project.